madaghaxx/madaghaxx/README.md

 # Madaghaxx

-**Full-Stack Engineer building production-grade systems — from backend internals to containerized delivery.**
+**Full-Stack developer building production-grade systems — from backend internals to containerized delivery.**

 ## About Me